syncfusion-content/xamarin-docs/Xamarin/Image-Editor/ToolbarCustomization.md

 ## Toolbar color customization

-Border color of the toolbar can be customized with the help of  `BorderColor` property in toolbar settings.
+Border color of the toolbar can be customized with the help of  `BorderColor` property in ToolbarSettings.

 {% tabs %}